All Saints' Church, Cambridge: Interior

 The east window was designed by Edward Burne-Jones and executed by Morris & Co.
 It was installed in 1866 as a memorial to Lady Affleck, wife of William Whewell, master of Trinity College, Cambridge.
 She had lain the foundation stone of the church in 1863 and also donated £1,000 to its construction.
 The twenty figures, over four rows, were individually designed by Burne-Jones (12 panes), Ford Madox Brown (4 panes) and William Morris (4 panes).
 The diagonal lettering and oak leaf borders were designed by Philip Webb.

 It is most notable for its high proportion of pale, silver-tint glass, which is believed to be a rebellion against the dark, rich colours prevalent in stained glass of the time and it allows much-needed light into the chancel.
 In the north wall of the nave are three windows by Charles Eamer Kempe and one by Douglas Strachan installed in 1944 which features depictions of Elizabeth Fry, Josephine Butler, Edith Cavell and Mother Cecile Isherwood.
 There are also two south aisle windows, one by Ward & Hughes and the other by Philip Webb with possible additions by F. R. Leach.
 High in the west end window are two angels - a sun bearer and a moon bearer designed and produced by William Morris.

-2021 and Beyond
+2021 and beyond

 In October 2021 a new collaboration between the Churches Conservation Trust and The Arts Society Cambridge saw the introduction of a regular programme of events at All Saints'.
 Beginning with October Fest, a series of five Sunday lunchtime recitals, Music At All Saints' has attracted a loyal audience.
 These concerts present innovative and diverse combinations of instruments and repertoire and have been host to three world premiere performances.
 They continue monthly on the first Sunday of the month.

 Other projects in 2022 include FABULATION, an art exhibition inspired by the interior decoration of the church and created by Jennifer Campbell, Toby Upson, Cathy Lomax and Luke Burton.
 Also a live performance of ghost stories by M. R. James with Robert Lloyd Parry, an Autumn exhibition on the textiles of the church and a traditional magic show.
 Money raised from ticketed events goes to support restoration of the interior lighting, and equip the church with toilet facilities and running water.
 The external appearance of the church is maintained by a small group of volunteers in collaboration with Cambridge City Council.
 A website for The Painted Church is now online here.
-In July 2023 the volunteers will mark the 50th anniversary of the last service to be held at the church by highlighting the efforts it took to rescue All Saints' from demoltion as well as celebrating its optimistic future.
-Professional artists Sophie Michael and Andrew Munks will stage a brand new exhibition in March/April 2023.
+In July 2023 the volunteers planned to mark the 50th anniversary of the last service to be held at the church by highlighting the efforts it took to rescue All Saints' from demolition as well as celebrating its optimistic future.
+Professional artists Sophie Michael and Andrew Munks were to stage a brand new exhibition in March/April 2023.
 The church will also celebrate the coronation of King Charles III and take part in Heritage Open Days/Open Cambridge as well as a third October Fest.